Duke-GCB/SciComp-Materials/slurm/README.md

 large volumes of read and write operations found on HPC/HTC systems.
 Often times this is not backed and files are deleted after an aged period of time "

-* On the DSCR/DCC
+* On the DCC
-  * /netscratch, time limited but no quota, files are deleted if they haven't been touched in 30 days.
-Goes away on November 15th.
-  * /datacommons/netscratch, no time or quota limit until the new scratch space is in place
-  * New scratch space will be /work, it's not decided on the time retention but might be based on file size with a purge range between 30-90 days
-  * Lab/Group quotas where your home directory is located initially have a 500GB limit
+  * /dscrhome - where your home directory is located.
+250GB group quota and two week backup.
+  * /work - 100TB total volume size, not backed up and subject to file purges based based on the file age and/or utilization levels
+  * /scratch - local to compute node and varies in size based on compute node hardware

 * On HARDAC
   * All home directories and everything under /data is considered scratch
-  * No automatic purge but there are 5GB quotas on home directories and 5TB for lab shares
+  * No automatic purge but there are 5GB quotas on individual home directories and 5TB for lab shares
   * The scratch space is .5PB and consists of 240 hard drives grouped in to 24 raid groups
   * No primary data should be kept on the cluster file system, data needs to be